top of page

 3. The intentions of the participants.

 Always attend the boardroom auction, if you triggered the auction.
 It means your offer is acceptable.
 It may be very stressful due to the impromptu nature and you are probably unprepared.
 You have to be there, to have a chance to buy it.
 The real estate agent may inform you that there are other bidders.
 It is usual that some buyers might get cold feet, and chose not to attend.
 Auction situations are very stressful and anxiety causing, to those unfamiliar with them.
-More so, when all bidders are gather within arm's length in a small, enclosed room.
+More so in the boardroom auction situation, when all bidders are gathered within arm's length in a small, enclosed room.
 While it is designed to be transparent, many buyers are intimidated by this transparency, the close proximity of other competitors and the boardroom environment that it is held in.

 How do you win a Boardroom Auction?